 TEXT DESCRIPTION: A Sustainable Community on Big Island, Hawaii offering Volunteer and Intern programs for those who wish to enjoy a working holiday in Hawaii as well as affordable green Hawaiian Vacation Lodgings.

 Or you are welcome to use our banner:

-Many guests and volunteers will come here without any idea of our other operations.
+Many visitors will stay here without any idea of our other community operations and projects.
 They simply enjoy working on the land or enjoying the pleasures of Hawaii and that's it!
-So as a male you are of course welcome to stay here as a Volunteer, Intern or Guest!

-It is ironic as well as funny that since we started using the word 'feminist' as part of our community description that male visitors dropped 🙂 This is despite the fact that the Founder and Community Director of Hedonisia Hawaii, Mojo Mustapha, is a male!
+It is ironic that since we started using the word 'feminist' or 'ecofeminist' to describe our community, we received a reduction in traditional male visitors dropped!
+This occurred despite the fact that the Founder and Community Director of Hedonisia Hawaii, is a male.

-The truth is that many men do not seem as enthusiastic about our feminist foundation but that is slowly changing.
-We welcome feminist men!
+We welcome feminist men but many masculine men do not seem as enthusiastic about our feminist foundation.
+However, that is slowly changing.